Black Panther women 'can carry own film'

 The director also lavished praise on France's Maryse Alberti, who was hired to shoot Creed after Morrison became pregnant.

-A sequel to Black Panther has yet to be announced, though Marvel Studios president Kevin Fiege said last month he "definitely" wanted Coogler to direct it.
+A sequel to Black Panther has yet to be announced, though Marvel Studios president Kevin Feige said last month he "definitely" wanted Coogler to direct it.

 Christopher Nolan and John Travolta are also giving talks during this year's festival, which runs until 19 May.